andrenormanlang/freelancer-platform/README.md

 🧙‍♂️👨‍💻 **At the moment I am implementing the following:**

-*** - AI feature that helps recommending relevant freelancers to logged in employer users based on their project requirements.***
+👥🔍  **AI feature that helps recommending relevant freelancers to logged in employer users based on their project requirements.**

 <!-- a booking system, and a review system.
 Additionally, it includes an admin dashboard for managing users, skills, and bookings, providing a seamless experience for both users and administrators. -->